GabeScott/standard-works-vault/General Conference/1971 October - A New Health Missionary Program.md

 # A New Health Missionary Program

-*By By James O. Mason - Commissioner, Health Services Corporation*
+By James O. Mason - *Commissioner, Health Services Corporation*

 *Given in the October session of the 1971 General Conference*